TradeIdeasPhilip/jpeg/README.md

 I have a nice framework for doing and reversing the transform step.
 And I have some low level tools for inspecting that step.

-The idea is straight from a linear algebra text book, but it's good to see it actually working.
+The idea is straight from a linear algebra text book, but it’s good to see it actually working.

 # Misc / Unsorted

 We do not want a matrix that could do everything.
 It will have trouble doing anything well.
 Think about the case of the JPEG where we could choose photo mode or text mode.
-That's great when we want to choose which channels to clip.
-But I'm hoping for cases where the computer can automatically notice that some data is very easy to predict in the entropy encoder.
+That’s great when we want to choose which channels to clip.
+But I’m hoping for cases where the computer can automatically notice that some data is very easy to predict in the entropy encoder.
 The computer might pick or even create a good matrix for the data.